Surgical Programmes

 Future Leaders Programme for Surgeons Applications 2024

-Read the testimonial below from Alice Hartley, Consultant Urological Surgeon, on completing the FLP programme:
+Read the testimonials below, on completing the FLP programme.

 I have done quite a bit of leadership training in the past (ex-military) but unlike the mandatory 3 day leadership course you have to do prior to CCT I have really found that this one has stretched me.